-With support, you will tailor your own education coursework.
-Your studies will be fully integrated with Hamilton's innovative liberal arts curriculum.
-Much of your learning will take place in local schools, where you will put in at last 75 hours of fieldwork.
+You will tailor your own education coursework with the support of faculty, and your studies will be fully integrated with Hamilton's innovative liberal arts curriculum.
+Local schools will become your classroom because you will put in at least 75 hours of fieldwork there.

 Teaching was not the career Alyssa Bawden ’12 anticipated, but after she took an education history course at Hamilton College, her interest grew and she made education studies her minor.
 Right out of college, Bawden landed a teaching fellowship with Success Academy Charter Schools in New York City, then earned a master’s degree.
 She teaches first-graders at Success Academy Harlem 4.More >>